drupal/drupal/README.txt

 Legal information about Drupal:
  * Know your rights when using Drupal:
-   See LICENSE.txt in the same directory as this document.
+   See LICENSE.txt in the "core" directory.
  * Learn about the Drupal trademark and logo policy: http://drupal.com/trademark